 Analysis and Evaluation:

 The College regularly reviews and evaluates the currency and quality of all instructional curricula and programs offered in the name of the institution regardless of delivery mode or location.
 Modesto Junior College systematically strives to improve programs and courses to enhance learning outcomes and achievement for students.
 (Curriculum matrix, cycle of program review) Criteria utilized to review and evaluate curricula and programs includes relevance, appropriateness, achievement of learning outcomes.
 (Curriculum Website, Curriculum manual, Sample CORs) Evaluation includes comparison data on student success and achievement across traditional and online modalities.
 Student performance and outcomes data is also used to determine gaps in student performance and achievement.
 In response to findings in the data the College has developed and implemented action plans to enhance and improve student success.(ATD Implementation Plan, Basic Skills Plan, Student Equity Plan, Student Success and Support Plan (SSSP), Title V Grant) Demonstrated review and evaluative practices and processes collectively support and ensure currency, quality and improvement of programs.
+Through the process of self-evaluation, the College recognizes there is room to improve the processes that support program improvements developed from the faculty evaluation and the integration of program review into institutional planning.
+Specific plans to address these improvements are discussed in the Quality Focus Essay.

 Standard II: Student Learning Programs and Support Services